saltstack/salt/doc/topics/releases/fluorine.rst

             data: {{ data|tojson }}

 .. note::
     This filter was added in Jinja 2.9.
 However, fear not!
-The Fluorine release also adds a ``tojson`` filter which will be used if this filter is not already present, making it available on platforms like RHEL 7 and Ubuntu 14.04 which provide older versions of Jinja.
+The 2018.3.3 release added a ``tojson`` filter which will be used if this filter is not already present, making it available on platforms like RHEL 7 and Ubuntu 14.04 which provide older versions of Jinja.

 .. important::
     The :jinja_ref:`json_encode_dict` and :jinja_ref:`json_encode_list` filters